 We gave our very personable and funny bartender Eric directions on how to make this unique cocktail, and he concocted one of the best ones we’ve ever tasted.

 Tracy and I were starving, so we did what anybody would do before dinner … have appetizers at the bar.
 We split six Bourgogne escargot with garlic and herbs ($13.95).
-I believe garlic should be used in most all dishes.
+I believe garlic should be used in almost all dishes.
 Heavenly!

 Our friends Dan and Linda arrived about 6:30 and joined us in cocktails.
 Linda ordered an Aperol Spritzer (which we first had in Beaune, France a couple of years ago), while Dan had a Tomtini.

 I was forced to join him.
 Our bartender gave us a tip (I reciprocated after drinks) that this would be the spot to be later in the evening.
-Outside the bar there’s a wraparound terrace overlooking the front of the restaurant and a small patio from where you can watch the fireworks at Disneyland.
+Outside the bar, there’s a wraparound terrace overlooking the front of the restaurant and a small patio from where you can watch the fireworks at Disneyland.

 After sipping our libations (I swear I sipped), we headed downstairs to one of the many beautiful dining rooms (12 to be exact), complete with hand-painted frescoes on the first level.
 An article in the OC Register said these are reproductions of works by “such master artists as Michelangelo, Giuseppe Angeli and Francois Girardon.”
 They really did a great job with the renovation.
 These small dining areas help with the noise level, well, apparently unless you are sitting right next to our table.
 More on that later.